fletchjp/MERG-Arduino-Software/VSCODE.md

 ### avr32/io.h (reported as a bug)

-I still have this error with the CBUS codes.
+I had this error with the CBUS codes.
 I cannot find the reference in CBUS2515.h.
 It is connected to use of SPI.
 I have flagged it as an issue with the Arduino extension to VS Code.
 I won't expect an answer there soon as they have 134 open issues.
+It is solved by sorting out the correct order for the include files in the Win32 configuration.

+The problem goes away and I have never found avr32/io.h or any reference to it anywhere.

 {
 	"resource": "/E:/GitHub/Arduino/CBUSmINnOUT/CBUSmINnOUT.ino",